hdShang/arxiv-daily/docs/cs-RO/2025-06-22/papers/250618088v2-robotwin-20-a-scalable-data-generator-and-benchmark-with-strong-doma.md

 ---
 layout: default
-title: RoboTwin 2.0: A Scalable Data Generator and Benchmark with Strong Domain Randomization for Robust Bimanual Robotic Manipulation
+title: "RoboTwin 2.0: A Scalable Data Generator and Benchmark with Strong Domain Randomization for Robust Bimanual Robotic Manipulation"
 ---

 # RoboTwin 2.0: A Scalable Data Generator and Benchmark with Strong Domain Randomization for Robust Bimanual Robotic Manipulation